pablodecm/paper-inferno/paper/paper.md

 parameters of interest using simulated samples, by explicitly and directly taking into account the effect of nuisance parameters.
+The optimisation procedure is carried out iteratively by stochastic gradient descent (SDG) [@DBLP:journals/corr/Ruder16] using small subsets of available simulated data.
 In addition, the learned
 summary statistics can be used to build synthetic sample-based likelihoods and perform robust and efficient classical or